 A package with your MessyWeekend sunglasses (or blue light filter glasses) has arrived.
 You open that baby up to find an MW box sealed with a little clear sticker.
 After peeling the sticker off, you pull the little drawer containing your MessyWeekend sunglasses out.
-They're sitting snug as a bug in a microfiber cloth.
-You slide them out of the pouch and put those stylin' shades on.
+They're sitting snug as a bug in a microfiber pouch.
+You slide them out and put those stylin' shades on.

-Damn, I look good, you think to yourself as you check yourself out in the mirror.
+Damn, I look good, you think as you check yourself out in the mirror.

 Why, yes.
 Yes, you do.